Alexander Hood, 1st Viscount Bridport

-Admiral Alexander Hood, 1st Viscount Bridport, KB (2 December 1726 – 2 May 1814), of Cricket St Thomas, Somerset, was an officer of the British Royal Navy during the French Revolutionary Wars and Napoleonic Wars.
+Admiral Alexander Hood, 1st Viscount Bridport, KB (2 December 1726 – 2 May 1814) was a British Royal Navy officer and politician who served in the French Revolutionary and Napoleonic Wars.

 Origins

 He was a younger son of the Rev. Samuel Hood (1691/2 – 1777), Vicar of Butleigh and prebendary of Wells Cathedral (both in Somerset) and Vicar of Thorncombe in Devon (whose monument survives in St Leonard's Church, Butleigh), by his wife Mary Hoskins, a daughter of Richard Hoskins, Esquire, of Beaminster, Dorset.

 His elder brother was Admiral Samuel Hood, 1st Viscount Hood (1724–1816).
 The sons of his first cousin Samuel Hood (1715–1805), a purser in the Royal Navy included Admiral Sir Samuel Hood, 1st Baronet (1762–1814), Captain Alexander Hood (1758–1798) and Captain Arthur Hood (1754–1776).

 Career

 The story of his entry into the navy is recounted by Edmund Lodge (1756–1839) (a personal acquaintance of Lord Bridport) in his Portraits of Illustrious Personages of Great Britain:

 Alexander entered the navy in January 1741 and was appointed lieutenant in HMS Bridgewater in 1746.
 He was promoted to commander in 1756 and served as flag captain for Rear Admiral Sir Charles Saunders, first in HMS Prince in the Mediterranean Sea (the flagship of Rear-Admiral Saunders, under whom Hood had served as a lieutenant), then in the frigate HMS Minerva.